-The federal government must live up to its responsibilities to properly support the men and women of our armed forces and their families.
+The federal government must live up to its responsibilities to properly support those who served in our armed forces and their families.
 I firmly believe that this is one of our nation’s chief responsibilities.
 As a nation, we must pledge that when our troops return home, we leave no soldier behind.
 We owe our troops more than words of appreciation; we owe them real actions to provide meaningful support.

 Veteran’s Claims Backlog

-It is unacceptable that our veterans are wait so long for their benefits.
+It is unacceptable that our veterans wait so long for their benefits.
 The Department of Veterans Affairs (VA) has made significant progress on its huge backlog of veterans’ benefits cases, in which delays at the Oakland Regional VA Office were among the worst in the nation.
-In the 113th Congress, I cosponsored bills intended to speed up the VA claims processing and increase its efficiency.
-I will continue to work to ensure that the few that proudly served our country receive the benefits and care they earned.
+I’ve co-sponsored bills intended to speed up the VA claims processing and increase its efficiency.
+I will continue to work to ensure that those who proudly serve our country receive the benefits and care they have earned.

 VA Medical Care

 Long wait times and scheduling problems at VA Medical Centers are deeply concerning, and I am working to ensure veterans are receiving timely access to quality care.
-After learning of long wait times at VA Medical Centers, I wrote to former VA Secretary Eric Shinseki, requesting a system-wide audit of scheduling practices and wait times.
-I also visited the VA facility in Livermore and was assured by the director and her staff that while long wait times and access issues are occurring at VA centers across the country, this is not the case in the Bay Area.
+After learning of long wait times at VA Medical Centers, I wrote a letter to the VA Secretary requesting a system-wide audit of scheduling practices and wait times.
+I’ve also visited the VA facility in Livermore and have been assured by the director and her staff that while long wait times and access issues are occurring at VA centers across the country, this is not the case in the Bay Area.
 I will diligently work to ensure this remains true and to improve care for all veterans around the country.

 To ensure that servicemembers have adequate access to high education, I co-sponsored H.R.
 1652, the Veteran Education Empowerment Act.
 This bipartisan bill would direct the Secretary of Veterans Affairs to carry out a grant program to provide Veteran Student Centers at colleges and universities to assist veterans in the pursuit of higher education.

-I'm a cosponsor of H.R.
-2827, the Voices for Veterans Act, which would extend and expand the membership of the Advisory Committee on Minority Veterans to include veterans who are lesbian, gay, bisexual, or transgender.
+Recognizing the unique needs and contributions of all servicemembers, I co-sponsored the Voices for Veterans Act, which would extend and expand the membership of the Advisory Committee on Minority Veterans to include veterans who are lesbian, gay, bisexual, or transgender.

-I'm a cosponsor of H.R.
-2625, the Wounded Warrior Service Dog Act of 2017.
+I also co-sponsored H.R.
+3137, the Wounded Warrior Service Dog Act of 2019.
 This bipartisan bill would direct the Defense and Veterans Affairs departments to jointly establish the "K-9 Service Corps Program", which would award grants to nonprofit organizations to plan or operate programs to provide service dogs to certain military members and veterans.

 To address the grave lack of mental health care available to our servicemembers, I co-sponsored the Veteran Urgent Access to Mental Healthcare Act.
 This bipartisan bill would require the Secretary of Veterans Affairs to provide initial mental health assessments and mental healthcare to veterans with ‘an other than honorable’ discharge’ who have deployed and served in combat zones.
 Generally, individuals who have such discharges are not eligible for any veteran benefits.

-Recognizing the need for a proactive policy to protect servicemembers from chemical and environmental threats I co-sponsored the Blue Water Navy Vietnam Veterans Act of 2017, a bipartisan bill which would grant presumptive Agent Orange exposure status to U.S. military personnel who served in the territorial seas of Vietnam during the Vietnam War, so that they can receive expedited consideration for benefits if they suffer from any of the diseases the U.S. Government has linked to Agent Orange.
+Recognizing the need for a proactive policy to protect servicemembers from chemical and environmental threats I co-sponsored the Blue Water Navy Vietnam Veterans Act of 2017, a bipartisan bill which grants presumptive Agent Orange exposure status to U.S. military personnel who served in the territorial seas of Vietnam during the Vietnam War, so that they can receive expedited consideration for benefits if they suffer from any of the diseases the U.S. Government has linked to Agent Orange.
 The bill became law in 2018.

 Rep. Swalwell and local students deliver Valentines for Vets at the Livermore VA Community Living Center, February 2016.

 In my first term in Congress I co-sponsored a bill which would allow for veterans who have a service-connected, permanent disability rated as “total” to utilize no-cost, space-available travel on Department of Defense aircraft via the Space-A travel program.

-I cosponsored and voted for H.R.
-1344, the Helping Heroes Fly Act, to add protections to improve the experience for severely wounded veterans when they go through airport screening.
+I co-sponsored the Helping Heroes Fly Act, to add protections to improve the experience for severely wounded veterans when they go through airport screening.
 This bipartisan bill became law.

-I cosponsored H.R.
-2150, the Homeless Veterans' Reintegration Programs Reauthorization Act of 2013, a bipartisan bill to extend the VA’s Homeless Veterans Reintegration Program through FY 2018.
+I co-sponsored the Homeless Veterans' Reintegration Programs Reauthorization Act of 2013, a bipartisan bill to extend the VA’s Homeless Veterans Reintegration Program through FY 2018.

-I cosponsored H.R.
-2086, the Pay as You Rate Act, a bipartisan bill to require the VA to pay a veteran his or her disability compensation benefits as each element of a claim is reviewed rather than making them wait until the entire claim has been processed.
+I co-sponsored the Pay as You Rate Act, a bipartisan bill to require the VA to pay a veteran his or her disability compensation benefits as each element of a claim is reviewed rather than making them wait until the entire claim has been processed.

 Rep. Swalwell speaks at Castro Valley's Veterans Day ceremony, November 2015.